 Fiduciary Funds, which include funds held by County offices, also are used to account for assets held by the County in a trustee capacity or as an agent for individuals, private organizations, other government, and/or other funds.
-These include Custodial Funds.
-During the year ended September 30, 2021, the County adopted GASB Statement No. 84 (GASB 84) for Fiduciary Activities.
-As a result, the agency funds were redefined as custodial funds, which are required to recognize revenues and expenses and maintain a net position.
-Adoption of GASB 84 required a prior period adjustment to the fiduciary net position in order to report these effects retroactively.
-The adjustment to beginning fiduciary net position was \$76,333.
+These include Custodial Funds, which are required to recognize revenues and expenses and maintain a net position.

-NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2021
+NOTES TO FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022